MailWasher Pro - Program Help

 MailWasher does at present a fairly standard Bayesian analysis, and converts the Bayesian result into a spam weighting score, which can be coupled with other Spam Tools to come to a final analysis of the email.

-On a low Bayesian sensitivity setting:
+On a low Bayesian sensitivity setting

 MailWasher will limit the authority the Bayesian can have, so the highest 'weighting' it will apply will be -/+99 and 'Infinite' for a message that has been trained.
 If the Bayesian evaluates the message between the range of -50 through to +50, and other Spam Tools bring the Total Rating to outside of that range, then MailWasher will automatically train that email as either good or bad.

-On a high Bayesian sensitivity setting:
+On a high Bayesian sensitivity setting

 MailWasher will not limit the authority the Bayesian can have, so the highest 'weighting' it will apply will be -/+149 and 'Infinite' for a message that has been trained.
 If the Bayesian evaluates the message between the range of -75 through to +75, and other Spam Tools bring the Total Rating to outside of that range, then MailWasher will automatically train that email as either good or bad.

 Minimum word length - Sets the minimum numbers of characters required for the word (token) to be evaluated by the Bayesian.
 So words like 'of' would be completely ignored.
+Default is 4

 Maximum word length - Sets the maximum numbers of characters required for the word to be evaluated by the Bayesian.
+Default is 30

 Use lower case - By default MailWasher ignores capitalisation when evaluating words, so for example 'monkey' is considered the same as 'Monkey'.
 Unchecking this option will treat words with different capitalisation separately.
+Default is checked.

 Good token weight - This setting gives more authority to words considered to be good, which in cases where emails have both good and spam words generally means the email will come out as good.
+Currently the setting is 2.0 doubles their weight.
+Default is 2.0

 Minimum count for inclusion - A word must occur this number of times before it will have its' probability mapped.
+Default is 5

 Certain spam count - If an email has 0 good tokens, and more than the number specified of bad tokens then MailWasher will class as definitely spam and return the Certain Spam Score regardless of the Bayesian evaluation.
 If this is a negative number this feature is disabled.
 A typical number to set would be around 10, though if very few emails have been trained as good it may cause false positives and mark good email as spam.
+Default is -1

 Interesting word count - The number of tokens both good and bad that will be considered when performing the final evaluating of the email.
 A larger number early can cause the Bayesian evaluation to be too authoritative, so currently set to 10.
 Though 15-25 is a better choice as more emails are trained.
+Default is 10

-Whole words can also be excluded currently by manually editing the 'mwp_exw.dat' file in the Application Data\Firetrust\MailWasher\Cache\ directory.
+file in the Application DataFiretrustMailWasherCache directory.
 You can open this file in a standard text editor, one word per line.

-Whole words can also be included currently by manually editing the 'mwp_inw.dat' file in the same directory.
+file in the same directory.
 You can open this file in a standard text editor, one word per line.
 For example as above a word must have 4 characters to be considered, but adding the word 'sex' makes MailWasher consider this word.

-Words can also be converted in the 'mwp_conv.dat' file in the same directory, so for example the following would convert all the different variations to a plain 'viagra'
+file in the same directory, so for example the following would convert all the different variations to a plain 'viagra'

 v1agra viagra